 What kind of funding is covered in the databases?

-RSP FundingFinder provides current and comprehensive information on the entire range of funding opportunities available to support study, research, creative projects, and other activities for college-bound high school students, undergraduates, graduate students, re-entry students, professionals, and postdoctorates.
+RSP FundingFinder provides current and comprehensive information on the entire range of funding opportunities available to support study, research, creative projects, and other activities for college-bound high school students, undergraduates, graduate students, and re-entry students.
 These include scholarships, fellowships, loans, grants, awards, and internships.

 Where does the information in FundingFinder come from?

 Our crack team of sophisticated information sleuths is continuously modifying and adding to the records in our funding databases.
 To make sure that the information included in the databases is both reliable and current, the editors at Reference Service Press 1) review all existing program descriptions throughout the year (updating and deleting entries as needed) and 2) search exhaustively for new program leads in a variety of sources, including directories, news reports, newsletters, annual reports and sites on the Internet.
 Since we only include funding descriptions in our databases that are written directly from information supplied by the sponsoring organization in print or on the Internet (no information is ever taken from secondary sources), we send up to four data collection letters followed by up to three telephone or email inquiries, if necessary, to each sponsoring organization identified in the process.
 Despite our best efforts, however, some sponsoring organizations still fail to respond and, as a result, are not included in our databases.

 How many funding opportunities are included in FundingFinder?

 Thousands of funding opportunities representing billions of dollars and available to millions of recipients are described in each of the FundingFinder databases.
 At any one time, there are 40,000 or more unique and totally "portable" funding programs described in FundingFinder.
 The exact number of programs included will vary over time, since FundingFinder is updated on an ongoing basis.

 What information is provided for these funding programs?

 Each funding program described in FundingFinder provides the following information (when available):